-Where are the University's full Video Conference facilities?
+Where are the University rooms which have full Video Conference facilities?

 August 2015 update: University of St Andrews no longer has a dedicated videoconferencing studio in the St Mary's building.
 There are however a number of teaching rooms equipped for full videoconferencing (and which are registered on the Janet Videoconferencing Service (JVCS) booking system) in the following departments:

 - English (Lawson Room)